greeniot/CC3200-Sample/README.md

 }
 ```

-The last line with content is then converted using the classical `atoi` function.
-We save a substring call by doing pointer arithmetic.
+The last line with content is then converted to an integer using the `atoi` function.
+We save a substring call by doing some pointer arithmetic.

+Here is the code that goes in the predefined `loop` function of our sketch (*x.ino*) file.
 This is the final result of this tutorial.

 ```C
 void loop() {